 “I’m asking friends to buy him a new flute.
 Would you start the giving?
-A few hundred dollars.”
-I couldn't tell if Jean was deliberate in the request to suggest that by requesting a donation I couldn't socially turn down, she was flaunting her desirability over mine by feeding Rubin's puppy-dog but life-long attraction to her.
+A few hundred dollars?”
+Requesting a donation I couldn’t socially turn down, it seemed as if Jean was deliberately flaunting her desirability over mine by feeding Rubin’s puppy-dog but life-long attraction to her.

 I sipped my coffee, concentrating.
 “Is the garage open?
 I could put them in my car?”

 She still had not looked at me.
 “That thing he plays looks like a drain pipe,” she said.

 “I want to give him something elegant.
 He plays so well, don’t you think?”